Accelerating Large-Scale-Structure data analyses by emulating Boltzmann solvers and Lagrangian Perturbation Theory: Introduction

 Even for efficient parameter samplers, reducing the computational cost of Boltzmann solvers at fixed precision would be of great benefit.
 This would allow a more accurate determination of the respective likelihood functions and a faster exploration of different models and data.
-An option for speeding up these calculations was proposed by \cite{Albers:2019} who trained a neural network to replace the most time consuming parts of the code \class.
+An option for speeding up these calculations was proposed by \cite{Albers:2019} who trained a neural network to replace the most time-consuming parts of the code \class.
 Another alternative is to directly build an emulator for the linear power spectrum.
 This has been attempted by \textsc{\tt PICO} \citep{Fendt2007} using a fifth-order polynomial expansion to interpolate between pre-computed CMB temperature power spectra, and by \textsc{\tt CosmoNET} \citep{Auld:2007,Auld:2008} using neural networks to emulate CMB fluctuations and the matter power spectrum.
-Having been developed over a decade ago, these works were limited by the size of their training sets which contained of the order of 1,000 measurements and by the computational cost of the training itself.
+Having been developed over a decade ago, these works were limited by the size of their training sets (which contained of the order of 1,000 measurements) and by the computational cost of the training itself.

-Here we take advantage of all the recent development in neural networks and computer architecture to develop a new emulator for the linear matter power spectrum with a focus on the analysis of forthcoming LSS experiments.
-Our emulator covers a 8-dimensional $\Lambda$CDM parameter space including massive neutrinos and dynamical dark energy: $\sigma_8$, $\Omega_{\rm c}$, $\Omega_{\rm b}$, $n_{\rm s}$, $h$, $M_{\rm \nu}$, $w_{0}$ and $w_{\rm a}$, where we reach about 0.3\% precision for $10^{-3} \le k [\ihMpc] < 30$ in a region around the parameter values preferred by current data analyses.
-The accuracy somewhat degrades to 1\% when going to extreme cosmological models.
-Additionally, we build an emulator for the 15 different cross-spectra that enter a 2nd order Lagrangian bias expansion of galaxy clustering, which we compute using 2nd-order Lagrangian perturbation theory.
+Here we take advantage of all the recent developments in neural networks and computer architecture to develop a new emulator for the linear matter power spectrum with a focus on the analysis of forthcoming LSS experiments.
+Our emulator covers a eight-dimensional $\Lambda$CDM parameter space including massive neutrinos and dynamical dark energy, and reaches about 0.2\% precision for $10^{-4} \le k [\ihMpc] < 50$ in a region around the parameter values preferred by current data analyses.
+The accuracy somewhat degrades to 0.5\% when going to extreme cosmological models.
+Additionally, we build an emulator for the 15 different cross-spectra that enter a second-order Lagrangian bias expansion of galaxy clustering, which we compute using second-order Lagrangian perturbation theory.

 Our neural networks provide predictions in about one millisecond on a single CPU core and have negligible memory requirements.
 Furthermore, they are designed to be employed together with our emulators for the nonlinear matter power spectrum \citep{Angulo2020}, baryonic effects \citep{Arico2020c}, and galaxy bias expansion \citep{Zennaro2021}.
 All these emulators are part of the {\tt baccoemu} project, and they are publicly available\footnote{\url{http://www.dipc.org/bacco}} and updated continuously to improve their accuracy.